 Directors and Officers

 - The Board of Directors shall consist of a minimum of eight (8) Directors plus six (6) Executive Officers.

 - Directors must be registered property owners in the jurisdiction or their designate.
 There may only be one director per property.

-- The Officers shall consist of a President, Past President, Vice-President, Secretary, Treasurer, Lake Stewart, and Membership Director.
+- The Officers shall consist of a President, Past President, Vice-President, Secretary, Treasurer, and Lake Steward.